Updated: 15 October 2022

 I’m a qualified teacher, a Master Practitioner in Neuro-Linguistic Programming (NLP) and I’ve been a highly successful business consultant.
 Until its unfortunate demise in 2017 I was recognised as a Practitioner by the Professional Guild of NLP and still have the right to bear their coat of arms and use the letters ‘PGNLP’ after my name.
 More than anything, though, I consider myself a sociopsychologist.
 What on earth is a ‘sociopsychologist’?, I bet you’re asking!

 Well, a ‘sociopsychologist’ is essentially me(!)…or someone who shares something of my approach to understanding the ‘human condition’.
-Deeply versed in all key forms and schools of Psychology, I’ve grown to be a bit of a sociologist by way of a long-running interest in political science and increasingly an understanding of the critical impact biology has upon behaviour, both individually and collectively.
+Deeply versed in all key forms and schools of Psychology, I’ve grown to be a bit of a sociologist by way of a long-running interest in political science and I’ve developed an understanding of the critical impact biology has upon behaviour, both individually and collectively.

 I readily acknowledge a range of ‘gurus’, both living and dead, whose work taken singularly is far more important than anything I have conceived.
 I have benefited particularly from extended interaction with the likes of Meta-States developer L Michael Hall, Spiral Dynamics co-developers Don Beck & Chris Cowan (together and separately), and Susan Blackmore, one of the world’s leading researchers into the concept of memes.
 My network of contacts includes – has included – the likes of Aaron T Beck (key founder of Cognitive Behavioural Therapy (CBT)), Steve Reicher (Aberdeen University), Alex Haslam (University of Queensland), Ryan Heavy Head (Lethbridge University), Sidney Stone Brown (Navajo Regional Behavioural Health Centre) and Joseph Trimble (Western Washington University).

 Over the years I’ve delighted in a wide spectrum of alliances with like-minded thinkers and I’ve enjoyed those who have been able to expand and/or enhance my own understanding.
 I am thrilled that this site contains contributions from several ‘guests’, such as Don Beck, Jerry Coursen, Chris Cowan, Natasha Todorovic, Peter McNab, Alan Tonkin, Jon Twigge, Said E Dawlabani, Bjarni Snæbjörn Jónsson and Fred Krawchuk who might also be described as ‘sociopsychologists’.